 Why did the Circle Line come apart?
 Because it was hard to operate reliably.
 Reliability depends on regular breaks that give a late service the opportunity to catch up to its schedule.
 Human drivers obviously need breaks too.
 Actually, the transit industry usually distinguishes between two kinds of break:

 - Layover is the time a human driver needs at the end of a line, to do personal business, meditate, snack, whatever.

 - Recovery is spare time in the schedule whose purpose is to enable a late vehicle to get back on time.

 Many labor contracts and operations policies have complex formulas governing these two things, but in broad terms, a bus or tram in mixed traffic needs at least 10% of its time to be layover and recovery, and often closer to 15%, while exclusive right-of-way services may need a bit less.

-And since nobody wants to be waiting on the vehicle while these breaks occur, efficient transit lines have endpoints where the vehicle will be empty.
-Most transit lines that are presented as continuous circles have some provision for this, but it's often awkward.
-On the Circle Line, drivers took their breaks by leaving the vehicle and taking over one a few minutes later, a method called "operator fallback," which provided layover but didn't solve the problem of recovery.
+Since people rarely want to be waiting on the vehicle while these breaks occur, efficient transit lines have endpoints where the vehicle will be empty.
+Most transit lines that are presented as continuous circles have some provision for this, but it’s often awkward.
+On the Circle Line, drivers took their breaks by leaving the vehicle and taking over one a few minutes later, a method called “operator fallback,” which provided layover but didn’t solve the problem of recovery.
 Now that they have both, they should see better operations, and perhaps even happier drivers.